 Our body has an amazing ability to let us know what’s meant for us and what’s not.

 When you’re moving away from the right direction, you inevitably feel irritability, depression, headaches or nausea.

 These are signs you’re not following your intuition.

 I’d always get cranky and frustrated for not having the time and the freedom to be with myself and listen to my own thoughts, especially in the mornings.

-As an introvert, I deeply treasure my alone time — in fact, I need it.
+As an introvert, I deeply treasure my alone time — I need it.

 Otherwise, my energy levels will drastically drop.

-Seeing everyone around me constantly in a hurry made me think there was clearly something wrong with me, so I’ve spent years trying to fit in.
+Seeing everyone around me constantly in a hurry made me think there was clearly something wrong with me, so I spent years trying to fit in.

 Now I know I should have learned to trust my body and my gut feelings sooner.